doctorray117/minecraft-ondemand/README.md

 ## Requirements
 - AWS Account
 - Domain name with public DNS served from Route 53.
 Does not need to be registered through Route 53.
-- Minecraft Java edition client (though it could probably be tweaked to work with bedrock edition)
+- Minecraft client (either Java or Bedrock editions)
-- Use of the excellent [Minecraft Docker] server image (used within task definition, no direct download required)
+- Use of the excellent [Minecraft Docker] or [Minecraft Bedrock Docker] server images (used within task definition, no direct download required)

 ## Cost Breakdown
 - Link to [AWS Estimate] assuming 20 hours a month usage.